TensorSocket: Shared Data Loading for Deep Learning Training: Results

 \subsection{Comparison to other sharing techniques}

-After having assessed the value of shared data loading via \tensorsockets in deep learning training, we compare \tensorsockets to other tools that achieve data loading speedups via sharing.
-We specifically compare against the state-of-the-art methods CoorDL \cite{mohan2021analyzing} and Joader \cite{xuDeepLearningDataloader2022}.\footnote{While we point out the many difficulties in establishing a fair comparison across all the codebases in the rest of this section, we are grateful for the the authors of both CoorDL \cite{mohan2021analyzing} and Joader \cite{xuDeepLearningDataloader2022} for providing an open-source implementation.}
+After having assessed the value of shared data loading via \tensorsockets in deep learning training, we compare \tensorsockets to state-of-the-art methods, CoorDL \cite{mohan2021analyzing} and Joader \cite{xuDeepLearningDataloader2022}, that achieve data loading speedups via sharing. \footnote{While we point out the many difficulties in establishing a fair comparison across all the codebases in the rest of this section, we are grateful for the authors of both CoorDL \cite{mohan2021analyzing} and Joader \cite{xuDeepLearningDataloader2022} for providing an open-source implementation.}